gobuffalo/docs/templates/en/docs/apis/_new.md

 ## Creating a new API Application

-When creating a new Buffalo application using the `buffalo new` command, the optional `--api` flag will generate an application that is better suited to serving JSON APIs than a stock Buffalo application.
+When creating a new Buffalo application using the `buffalo new` command, the optional `--api` flag will generate an application that is better suited to serving APIs than a stock Buffalo application.

 ```bash
 $ buffalo new --api coke